OneBusAway/onebusaway-android/DESTINATION_REMINDERS.md

 1. speed
 1. bearing
 1. horizontal accuracy
-1. number of satellites
+1. number of satellites used in fix
-1. location provider.
+1. location provider

 ***Testing***